 Every PSP is authorised by the NCA to act in one or more roles.

-PSPs which are authorised to at least one of PSP_PI, PSP_AI or PSP_IC roles are recognised as third party providers (TPP).

 4.3 Payment Service Provider Authorisation and Passport

 According to PSD2 [i.2] the competent authority (NCA) responsible for payment services approves or rejects authorisation of PSPs in its own country.
-If authorisation is granted the NCA issues an authorisation number and publishes that information in its public register.
+If authorisation is granted, the NCA issues an authorisation number and publishes that information in its public register.
 NCA also approves or rejects in its own country the operation of PSPs authorised in other countries.
-The acceptance of a PSP in one country that is already registered in another country is called passporting.
+The acceptance of a PSP in one country, that is already registered in another country, is called passporting.
 Information about passporting is published in the public registry in the home country of the PSP.

 Certificates issued according to the requirements laid down in this document do not include any attributes regarding passporting.